Campus Pandemic Information

 For more information regarding Zoom, Blackboard, Panopto lecture capture and more, visit the online learning web page.

 Standard College office hours are 8:00 AM - 5:00 PM ET (West campus, 8:00 AM - 5:00 PM CT).
 Services areas may offer hours outside of these hours to accommodate student and community needs, and by appointment.
 Buildings are open beyond service hours, and vary per campus.

-The notice on the Families First Coronavirus Response Act (FFCRA), telecommuting guidelines, Employee Assistance Program (EAP) information, and information on medical coverage relating to the COVID-19 can be found on myBay (Login required).
-Counseling services are also available to Bay College employees and their families free of charge via the EAP program.
+Employee support services information such as Employee Assistance Program (EAP) information, and information on medical coverage relating to the COVID-19 can be found on myBay (Login required).
+Counseling services are also available to Bay College employees and their families free of charge via Bay College's EAP program.

-Through the Congress approved CARES (Coronavirus Aid, Relief and Economic Security) Act, Bay College has been awarded $389,058 to provide emergency financial aid grants directly to Bay College students for authorized expenses related to the disruption of campus operations due to coronavirus.
-Qualifying students, based on Federal Government CARES Act guidelines, are eligible to receive these fund.
-Complete the CARES Emergency Grant Form to apply.
+Through the Congress approved CARES (Coronavirus Aid, Relief and Economic Security) Act, Bay College was awarded $389,058 to provide emergency financial aid grants in 2020 directly to Bay College students for authorized expenses related to the disruption of campus operations due to coronavirus.
+Qualifying students, based on Federal Government CARES Act guidelines received these fund.
+Additional funds may be forthcoming and available by completing the CARES Emergency Grant Form.
 For more information, email the Financial%20Aid%20Office or call 906-217-4020.CARES EMERGENCY GRANT FORM CARES ACT DISCLOSURE